 With the plethora of back designs clogging up the pages of eBay it seems redundant to illustrate many more, so here is one final sheet of 20th century offerings.

-Finally, there are a lot of poor descriptions of backs on eBay.
+It is worth noting that there are a lot of poor descriptions of backs on eBay.
 Art Nouveau, Arts & Crafts and Art Deco are STYLES not periods; just because something was designed between 1890 and 1910 doesn't automatically make it Art Nouveau.
 In fact, Art Nouveau was not as popular in the UK as on the Continent of Europe, and very few card backs were affected by it.
 If you really want to know what Art Nouveau is all about, start with: https://en.wikipedia.org/wiki/Art_Nouveau.
 Also, backs from the 1950s often have a flavour of pre-war Art Deco.
 For example, the pair of backs depicting a Native American couple (perhaps, Hiawatha and Minnehaha) by Universal with an Art Deco influence (though note that the figures are not drawn in this style) appeared first in the late 1930s with three-colour courts and narrow indices (top row), but was still in use in the 1950s with four-colour courts, wider indices and an Alf Cooke AS (c.1955 onwards; bottom row).